Introducing guest blogger Maria from San Diego Explorer

 2. La Jolla Shores

-La Jolla Shores is a super long stretch of white sandy beach.
+La Jolla Shores is a super long stretch of white sandy beach, one of the most famous beaches in California.
 The atmosphere at La Jolla Shores is usually very relaxed and family-friendly.

-If you go on the weekend, we highly recommend to do a Brunch in La Jolla, before you head to the beach.
-There are some really great brunch spots in La Jolla that are worth to check out.
+If you go on the weekend, we highly recommend doing a Brunch in La Jolla before you head to the beach.
+There are some really great brunch spots in La Jolla that are worth checking out.

 3. Torrey Pines State Park